cafe-desktop/cafe-calc/README.md

 application that is a part of CDE (albeit I had nothing to do with that).

-With its inclusion in the MATE CVS repository, it was renamed to `mate-calc`.
+With its inclusion in the CAFE CVS repository, it was renamed to `mate-calc`.

 More recently, Sami Pietila provided arithmetic precedence support and